-This report is the second environmental, social and governance ("ESG") report ("this Report") published by Netjoy Holdings Limited (the "Company" or "Netjoy"), its subsidiaries and consolidated affiliated entities from time to time (collectively the "Group" or "we"), with the aim to introduce the Group's policies, management approaches and initiatives in environmental and social aspects to stakeholders, and demonstrate our commitment to sustainable development.
-For information about the Group's corporate governance, please refer to the section headed "Corporate Governance Report" on pages 73 to 92 of this annual report.
+Netjoy Holdings Limited (the "Company" or "Netjoy"), its subsidiaries and consolidated affiliated entities from time to time (collectively the "Group" or "we") are pleased to release the 2022 Environmental, Social and Governance ("ESG") Report ("this Report") to introduce the Group's policy, management approaches and initiatives in environmental and social aspects to stakeholders and demonstrate our commitment to sustainable development.
+For information on corporate governance of the Group, please refer to the section headed "Corporate Governance Report" on pages 88 to 107 of this annual report.